MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 - ~~Display system with help, welcome, minefield formatting, and statistics~~
 - ~~Game loop integration with command execution and game over handling~~
 - ~~Mock-based behavioral testing with deterministic verification~~
+- Ask the user for the difficulty level at the start of the game

 # Refactoring